simonweisenhorn/Personal-Website/content/authors/admin/_index.md

 I have a passion for biostatistics and enjoy seeing how different sources of data can reveal compelling conclusions for new drugs.

 I specialize in the SAS coding language to analyze datasets and bridge the gap between pharmaceutical companies and statistics.
-I am also knowledgeable with the R coding language for building models and graphics.
+I am also proficient with the R coding language for building models, analyzing complex datasets, and creating visualizations.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/simon_weisenhorn_resume.docx" >}}resumé{{< /staticref >}}.